 For Stevenson, we must conclude that–although there were mitigating circumstances–Germany was centrally involved in the escalation of the crisis in July and August 1914.

 Despite the predictions of the optimists in both the Bush and Obama administrations, U.S. interventions to remove undeniably brutal dictators from power have not led to noticeably better outcomes.

-Carnegie Council for Ethics in International Affairs announces its fourth annual International Essay Contest.
-This competition is open to both teachers and students anywhere in the world.
+Carnegie Council for Ethics in International Affairs announces its second annual International Student Photography Contest.